 Rising Star Award (More Information)

-2016 Rising Star Winner: Kevin Riley, Batavia Park District
+2017 Rising Star Winner: Matt Walsh, Park District of Forest Park

 The Rising Star Award recognizes up-and-coming board members who have completed a minimum of one year, but not more than six years of service as a board member (equivalent to one elected term.)
 The recipient of the Rising Star Award will have demonstrated exemplary performance in duties and responsibilities as a board member.